2018ik/2018ik.github.io/_wiki/central_line.markdown

 ## Background

-The central line is the main focus of the Bible, and all our speaking should be according to this central line.
-Unlike the supplemental line and the leaves and branches, the shepherding of others should be to cause them to arrive at the central line.
+The **central line** is the main focus of the Bible, and are crucial truths which all believers agree on.
+This is different from the supplemental line and the leaves and branches, which are not elements of the faith and are a means to shepherd others to the central line.

 ## Items